Da Lat: Tourism

 Da Lat is one of the famous tourist cities of Vietnam and was included in the list of Asia's most overlooked places by CNN in 2017.
 Da Lat attracts both domestic tourists and foreign tourists, with more than 1,500,000 tourists and about 300,000 foreign tourists visiting the city every year.
 It is also the most favorite honeymoon location in Vietnam.

-Hoa Binh Area is in the center downtown of Da Lat and attracts numerous visitors.
-Some popular sites located in the Hoa Binh Area are Coi Xay Gio bakery, Lien Hoa bakery, Windmills coffeehouse and Tung coffeehouse.
+Hoa Binh Area or officially known as Hoa Binh Central Area (Khu Hòa Bình or Khu Trung tâm Hòa Bình), is a quarter in the downtown Da Lat and attracts numerous visitors.
+Some popular sites located in the Hoa Binh Area include Hoa Binh Hall (formerly Hoa Binh Theatre).
 Coi Xay Gio was known as a perfect selfie spot thanks to its remarkable yellow wall, though in 2021 the wall was repainted to discourage selfies due to danger from road vehicles.